umberto-fontanazza/kiruna-explorer/server/test/Test-notes.md

 ## US 6.
 As an Urban Planner I want to list all documents

 1. View all documents as a Urban Planner.
 DONE (OK)
+2. View all documents as a Urban Planner and filter by Type.
+DONE (OK)
+3. View all documents as a Urban Planner and filter by scale.
+DONE (OK)
+4. View all documents as a Urban Planner and filter by issuance date (max and min).
+DONE (OK)
+5. View all documents as a Urban Planner and filter by issuance date (max).
+DONE (OK)
+6. View all documents as a Urban Planner and filter by issuance date (min).
+DONE (OK)
+7. View all documents as a Urban Planner and filter by multiple fields, Type and issuance date (max and min).
+DONE (OK)
+8. View all documents as a Urban Planner and filter by multiple fields, Type, scale and issuance date (max and min).
+DONE (OK)
+9. Try to view all documents filtered with wrong type.
+10. Try to view all documents filtered with wrong scale.
+11. Try to view all documents filtered with wrong issuanceDate (max).
+12. Try to view all documents filtered with wrong issuanceDate (min).
+13. Try to view all documents filtered with wrong type and scale.
+14. Try to view all documents filtered with wrong type and issuanceDate (max).

+## US 7.
+As an Urban Planner I want to add one or more original resources for a document.

+1. Create a resource for a specific document, as urban planner.
+DONE (OK)
+2. Create a resource for a specific document, without being urban planner.
+DONE (UNAUTHORIZED)
+3. Create a resource for a specific document, as urban planner, but that document does not exist.
+DONE (BAD_REQUEST)
+4. Create a resource for a specific document, as urban planner, with invalid fields.
+DONE (BAD_REQUEST)
+5. Create a resource for a specific document, as urban planner, with missing documentIds.
+DONE (CREATED)
+6. Create a resource for a specific document, as urban planner, with missing fields.
+DONE (BAD_REQUEST)
+7. View all the resources for a specific document, as urban planner.
+DONE (OK)
+8. Try to view all the resource without bein urban planner.
+DONE (OK)
+9. View all the resources for a specific document, as urban planner, but that document does not exist.
+DONE (BAD_REQUEST)
+10. View all the resources for a specific document, as urban planner, but that document does not have any upload.
+DONE (ERROR HERE)
+11. Upload a resource for a specific document, as Urban Planner DONE (CREATED)
+12. Upload a resource for a specific document, without being Urban Planner.
+DONE (UNAUTHORIZED)
+13. Upload a resource for a specific document, as Urban Planner, with invalid id.
+DONE (BAD_REQUEST)
+14. Upload a resource for a specific document, as Urban Planner, with invalid title.
+DONE (BAD_REQUEST)
+15. Delete a resource for a specific document, as Urban Planner.
+DONE (NO_CONTENT)
+16. Delete a resource for a specific document, without being Urban Planner.
+DONE (UNAUTHORIZED)
+17. Delete a resource for a specific document, as Urban Planner, with invalid id.
+DONE (BAD_REQUEST)

+## US 8.
+As an Urban Planner I want to search documents So that I can find what I am interested in

+All the filter part are writed in the US6, im waiting to do the search bar.

+## US 9.
+As an Urban Planner I want to define the geolocated area of a document on the map

+1. Create a document, as urban planner, defining area AND coordinates.
+DONE (BAD_REQUEST)
+2. Create a document, as a visitor, defining area AND coordinates.
+DONE (UNAUTHORIZED)
+3. Create a document, as Urban planner defining Area, but without include field.
+DONE (BAD_REQUEST)
+4. Create a document, as Urban planner defining Area, but without exclude field.
+DONE (BAD_REQUEST)
+5. Create a document defining valid area, but without being urban planner.
+DONE (UNAUTHORIZED)
+6. Create a document defining valid area, as Urban planner.
+DONE (CREATED)
+7. View the document just created.
+DONE (OK)
+8. View the document just created, as Urban planner.
+DONE (OK)
+9. Update the document, as Urban planner.
+DONE(OK)
+10. Update the document, as Visitor.
+DONE(UNAUTHORIZED)
+11. Update the document, as Urban planner, with invalid area.
+DONE (BAD_RQEUEST)
+12. Update the document, as Urban Planner, with area and coordinates.
+DONE(BAD_REQUEST)
+13. Delete the document, as Urban Planner.
+DONE(NO_CONTENT)